doantai95/hapyak-embed-api/README.md

 **playerType**

 Tells HapYak what sort of **player** was passed in.
-Valid values are "videojs", "youtube", "vimeo", "html5"
+Valid values are "videojs", "youtube", "vimeo", "html5", "jplayer"

 **width (optional)**